Medical Policy: 02.01.33

 Stable or maintenance warfarin dose varies among individuals; factors influencing stable dose include body mass index, age, interacting drugs, and indication for therapy.
 In addition, genetic variants of cytochrome p 450 2C9 (CYP2C9) and vitamin K epoxide reductase subunit C1 (VKORC1) genes together account for a substantial proportion of inter-individual variability.
 More recently, a single nucleotide polymorphism (change in a single base-pair in a DNA sequence) in the CYP4F2 gene has been reported to account for a small proportion of the variability in stable dose; CYP4F2 encodes a protein involved in vitamin K oxidation.

-Several studies have compared the ability of different algorithms to accurately predict stable warfarin dose.
-In general, there does not appear to be consensus for a single algorithm at this time.
-Rather, it may be necessary to select the algorithm best suited to the treatment population due to the differences.
-Also, several studies have included ethnically diverse populations, but it is unclear whether one or several algorithms are needed to address ethnicity.
+In primarily white populations, several retrospective and prospective cohort studies have documented that pharmocogenomic algorithms can explain 6% to 79% of the variance in warfarin maintenance dosing.
+In ethnically diverse populations, such algorithms can explain 40% to 59% of the variance.
 Accuracy of the algorithms appears to depend on the alleles tested; number of reduced function alleles present; use of interacting drugs; ethnicity; time of warfarin dosing after initiation; and maintenance dose eventually required (high or low).
 Evidence for the ability of pharmacogenomic algorithms to predict maintenance warfarin dose and to increase time in the therapeutic INR range comes from retrospective and cohort studies and is inconsistent.
 A single dosing algorithm readily generalizable to a diverse population and prospectively tested in a large, representative validation cohort has not been developed.

 Practice Guidelines and Position Statement